tasmota/docs/docs/Berry-Scripting.md

 # Berry Scripting Language
-!!! failure "This feature is experimental, ESP32 only and currently included in selected precompiled binaries"
+!!! info "This feature is experimental, ESP32 only and included in all ESP32 pre-compiled builds"

-To use it you must [compile your build](Compile-your-build).
-Add the following to `user_config_override.h`:
+If you compile your own version, make sure the following is defined:

 ```arduino
 #define USE_BERRY